 Of course, there are guides to renting your home that you can read – many of them on our very own website – but sometimes you just need an at-a-glance list of the most important things to remember when renting out property.

-Luckily, we’re on hand to shed some light on the ten things all new landlord should know before dipping their toe into property letting.
+Luckily, we’re on hand to shed some light on the ten things all new landlords should know before dipping their toe into property letting.

 Remember, if you’re thinking about becoming a landlord, check in with your local Wards branch first.
 We can help you through the entire process, from finding tenants to collecting rent.
 You can rest assured that whatever you need, Wards will have it covered.

 1. Make sure your rental property is up to scratch